szuryuu/szuryuu/README.md

 **Hi there, I'm Shafwan Ilham Dzaky**

-Currently, I am focusing on DevOps and cybersecurity.
+Currently, I am focusing on DevOps and Cybersecurity.
 I am interested in these fields because they are closely interrelated and allow me to gain a comprehensive understanding of how applications are built, deployed, and secured.
 By learning all of this, I can design systems that not only function well but are also scalable, reliable, and secure.

 <br>